-When it comes to the best graphics cards, Nvidia’s varied selection of titanic GPUs is matched by none.
-From the wickedly powerful, RTX-injected GeForce RTX 2080 Ti GTX 1080 Ti to the entry-level GTX 1050 – and everything in between.
-Nvidia remains the crowned conqueror of the GPU world.
+When it comes to the best graphics cards, Nvidia’s varied selection of awesome graphics cards is unrivaled.
+From the wickedly powerful GeForce RTX 2080 Ti to the entry-level GTX 1050 – and everything in between.
+Nvidia remains the crowned ruler of the graphics world.

-Because gamers, creators and tech companies are always demanding better GPU computation, the best graphics card is never going to be enough.
-This is probably why Nvidia created Volta – the next generation architecture for professionals and creatives alike.
+But, because both professionals and gamers are always demanding new graphics technology and more powerful hardware, the best graphics card will never be good enough.
+This is why Nvidia Volta was created – the next-generation architecture for creatives and professionals.

 Cut to the chase